-Also keep in mind that fast currents, big waves and winds can grab hold of storage bags and carry them off very quickly.
+How do you secure gear in a canoe?
+Fast currents, big waves and winds can grab hold of storage bags and carry them off very quickly.
 Unsecured bags can be miles down river or downwind before you have a chance to begin looking for them.

-On longer, more challenging journeys (especially those which involve rough water or rapids), you'll need to make sure that your gear remains securely in place inside your canoe.
+On journeys that involve rough water or rapids, you'll want to make extra sure that your gear remains securely in place inside your canoe.
 This is important because:

 The most common way to secure equipment loads in place is with a single tie-down line.
 This involves running the tie-down line from a secure anchor point (usually one of the thwarts) over, under and around your bags until they're lashed securely in place.
 This approach works best when bags are already wedged securely under your thwarts.
 A single-line tie-down may loosen up during travel if your bags start shifting around.

-Since tying everything down with a single line can be cumbersome, many experienced canoe campers customize their boats to make securing equipment easier and faster.
+Tying everything down with a single line can be cumbersome, so many experienced canoe campers customize their boats to make securing gear easier and faster.
 Common methods include:

 By REI Staff

 How are we doing?
 Give us feedback on this page.